tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “This world is mine to save.
 All you are is another weapon to help it along."

 Carol squeezed my hand, seeing my horror.
 "Not weapons.
 Helpers, dear.
+That's what we are.
 And the Ma’am’s so close now—so close to saving everyone.
 Isn’t that lovely?”

 I forced a smile, nodding.
 “Does that mean we can leave the Crooked House soon?”

-I hated it there.

 “That depends."
 The Ma’am's nails pierced my scalp—blood trickled, warm and slick.
 "Carol hasn’t been terribly cooperative lately.
 It's slowed my progress *considerably*.”